VincentH-Net/CSharpForMarkup/README.md

     The parameters are documented in the `New-View.ps1` script file

+    Note that you can use the C# Markup in-app debugging overlay to navigate to the new view(s).
+You can quickly add many views and flesh them out in hot reload.
+No need to implement navigation first.

 To learn how to use C# Markup 2, read the [features description](#features) below and inspect the [example app](src/CSharpMarkup.WinUI.Examples/)

 ## Fast inner dev loop with .NET Hot Reload
-Hot reload has been verified to work with editing existing C# Markup 2 views and viewmodels in Windows, Android and Webassembly; other targets should work as well.
+Hot reload has been verified to work for editing existing C# Markup 2 views and viewmodels in Windows, Android and Webassembly; other targets should work as well.
 If you have a Windows head, use that - currently it has the best update experience.

 Steps: